 The Fourth Grade works in the National Geographic Map Essential book, studying different maps (climate, topography, product, population) and their applications to modern life.
 The class also studies California, the state, its history and its economy.
 Map skills are studied in addition to the workbook.

-In the spring the students in Fourth Grade participate in a two-day trip to Sacramento and gold rush country.
+In the spring the students in Fourth Grade participate in a one-day trip to Sacramento and gold rush country.
 The group pans for gold and camps overnight near the American River, where gold was first discovered.
 The students learn about life during the time of the California Gold Rush.
 The students also visit the state Capitol building, tour Old Sacramento, and visit the historic railroad museum.

 In the Fourth Grade, students apply their knowledge in ten technology areas: applied technology, databases, desktop publishing, graphics, multimedia, operating environments, programming, spreadsheets, and word-processing.
 Students continue to type by touch and learn basic Internet research.

 This age group is ready for more advanced French.
 They are able to read paragraphs in French and translate.
 Vocabulary continues to be developed.
 The Grammar is stressed with the plural form of the verb in the present and past tense.
 Irregular verbs are also taught.

 Each day our thirty-minute session begins with a warm-up consisting of stretching and running, followed by one skill, and then a game to use what the students have learned.
 We play baseball, basketball, soccer, football, volleyball, and many other games.